fdieulle/doorget/README.md

 * `list_disk_storages()`
 * `list_custom_storages()`

-Each memoized function has its owned storage.
-From a storage you can list all the contained keys, but also remove some or clear them all.
-A function call is stored in a `CacheKey` object which represents the function called with its input combination as a `Tuple`.
-If the key has data depedencies the dependencies are nested by using `Tuple` recursively.
+Each memoized function has its owned storage list.
+From a storage you can list all the contained keys,
+remove some items or clear them all.
+A function call, is stored in a `CacheKey` object.
+A `CacheKey` object contains the function name with its arguments combination as a `Tuple`.
+If the key has data depedencies, the dependencies are nested by using `Tuple` recursively.